-Each of our current executive officer's employment is "at will" and may be terminated by us at any time.
-For a discussion of the severance and other benefits to be provided in connection with a termination of employment and/or a change in control under the arrangements with our named executive officers, Dr. Flick and Mr. Moody, please see "-Potential payments upon termination or change in control" below.
+Each of our current named executive officer's employment is "at will" and may be terminated by us at any time.
+For a discussion of the severance and other benefits to be provided in connection with a termination of employment and/or a change in control under the arrangements with our named executive officers please see "-Potential payments upon termination or change in control" below.